daptablade/docs/mynewbook/Tutorials/Example of a variable stiffness plate in compression.md

 We can now execute the design optimisation by selecting the play symbol ▶ in the Run controls interface.

-The {term}`Run` should complete after approximately 53 iterations of the parametric-plate-buckling component (1 iteration of the `open-mdao` component).
+The {term}`Run` should complete after approximately 57 iterations of the parametric-plate-buckling component (1 iteration of the `open-mdao` component).
-Since each component execution takes a minute to complete (of which ~45s are allocated to the actual CalculiX CrunchiX finite element analysis), the design optimisation task should complete within ~1 hour.
+Since each component execution takes just under a minute to complete (of which ~40s are allocated to the actual CalculiX CrunchiX finite element analysis), the design optimisation task should complete within 50min.

 ### Inspect results